 Commercial multifamily properties refer to induced residential assets done through the 1031 Exchange.
-Investing in properties using 1031 exchange real estate comes with key considerations to minimize the tax burden and other issues later on.
-It is a functional solution to reduce unexpected costs and to defer taxes.
+To maximize tax burden and other issues, some considerations are important when using 1031 exchange real estate.
+These considerations are important because it’s a functional solution to reduce unexpected costs and to defer taxes.

 The typical long-term capital gains rate can be magnified up to 20% or more if you know how to handle the strategy.
 Being fully investable in the next asset provides equity growth in the future and sets a more current income.
-Transform your investments into commercial multifamily properties and familiarize yourself with the ways to extract the golden benefits of the 1031 exchange.
+Transform your investments into commercial multifamily properties.
+Familiarize yourself with the ways to extract the golden benefits of the 1031 exchange.

 What is 1031 exchange real estate meaning?